ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 Stated in this form the law can be easily interpreted as saying that $\sin \theta$ -- hence the light path projection parallel to the interface -- must be greater in the zone (air) where the light speed is greater.
 Instead, light makes a smaller angle with the vertical axis in the zone (water) where the velocity is smaller.

 ### 2 Ant in a hemispherical bowl
-Let say the bowl is half a sphere of radius $R$
+Let say the bowl is half a sphere of radius $R$ and assume

 ### 3

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0ODM1NzI5OCwxNjE1OTQ5MjA2XX0=
+eyJoaXN0b3J5IjpbLTcwNzgxNTE4OSwxNjE1OTQ5MjA2XX0=
 -->